Colorado Elopement: Elk Falls Lookout & Pond (Staunton State Park) | Denver Wedding Officiant

 Terrain: A well-marked dirt and rock path that connects to many routes.
 The accent on Scout Line and the first part of Marmot Passage had more rocky terrain overall.

-Cost: A state park day or annual pass must be purchased for access to the trail.
+Cost: A state park day pass or annual pass is required for access to the trail.

-Difficulty: Easy, but the initial hike up may require a cardio baseline.
+Difficulty: Easy, but the initial uphill hike may require a baseline of cardio.

-Colorado Wedding Officiant Notes: I loved this trail and can’t wait to return!
+Notes from Your Colorado Wedding Officiant: I loved this trail and can’t wait to return!
 Although the 11-mile trek might be a haul for wedding couples with less endurance, you’ll be plenty satisfied hiking within the first 2.5 miles with plenty of stunning views right off the bat.
-Many areas offer rock platforms large enough for additional guests as well.
+Many areas also offer rock platforms large enough for additional guests.
 No doubt, there are many options on this trail for a Colorado Wedding Elopement.
 You may also take other trails for photos or a wedding ceremony at Elk Falls Pond or Elk Falls Lookout.
-Being so close to the front range of Colorado, the winter season will offer a snow-covered option without as many road closures.
-It also serves as a cooler option than the front range during the summer.
-Fall would be an absolutely beautiful, dry option, while the early spring may be muddy depending on the snowmelt.
+Being so close to the Front Range of Colorado, the winter season will offer snow-covered options with fewer road closures.
+It also serves as a cooler option than the Front Range during the summer.
+Fall would be a wonderful, dry option, while the early spring may be muddy depending on the snowmelt.